KBUE: KNAC

 On January 8, 1986, the station flipped to a "Hard Rock/Heavy Metal music" format, the first of its kind on a commercial station in the United States.
 Several air staff members of the heavy metal station eventually went on to the original satellite-distributed, nationally syndicated "Z Rock" format in September 1986.
 KNAC played a wide variety of heavy metal and rock-based music from the late-1960s to 1995, the radio station's last year on the air, including classic rock, hard rock, traditional heavy metal, progressive rock/metal, power metal, glam metal, thrash metal, crossover thrash, death metal, groove metal, alternative metal, and grunge.
 KNAC was also responsible for helping launch the careers of previously low-key metal and hard rock bands, and is often credited for being the first radio station to promote new bands before their large-scale success, including Metallica, Guns N' Roses, Bon Jovi, Megadeth, Skid Row, Metal Church, Pantera, Alice in Chains, Soundgarden, Stone Temple Pilots, White Zombie, Poison, Testament, Stryper, Lizzy Borden, and Armored Saint.
 However, revenues were not what management had hoped for.
 While much of KNAC's core-base of artists were considered mainstream, the station played enough "cutting edge" artists of the day and acquired a legend that survived long beyond its demise in spring 1995.
 The station inspired tribute pages and an Internet radio station.

 In 1995, Liberman Broadcasting, a Spanish-language broadcasting company, bought KNAC for $13 million.
-KNAC switched to the KBUE call letters a few weeks later on March 6.
+On February 15 of that year, after playing "Fade to Black" by Metallica, KNAC signed off for the last time.
+Three weeks later, on March 6, the Spanish format launched with "Guadalajara" by Mariachi Sol de México being the first song played.
+The station would switch to the KBUE calls the same day.
 The format was "Ranchera-Mexican style" according to program director Fidel Fausto.
 The new call letters and format did not change the fact that KBUE's signal only covered southern Los Angeles County and northwestern Orange County.
 Liberman would buy additional radio stations to increase the coverage of the Que Buena format.

+Legacy

+Former KNAC DJ Gonzo Greg later became vice president of programming for Barstow, California's KRXV and its sister stations.
+On October 31, 2025, after holding a tribute to KNAC over the Labor Day weekend, active rock sister station KHDR revived KNAC's former Pure Rock branding, and its simulcast partner also changed its call letters to KNAC.